 Dorm rooms are small, so you’ll need to make the MOST out of the available space.

 Being organized is what will help you do just that!
 When you are thinking of what to buy, keep this in mind.

 But of course:

-Make sure any specialty organizational items (like under the bed drawers) can fit in your dorm room BEFORE making a purchase.
+Make sure any specialty organizational items (like under the bed drawers) can fit in your dorm room BEFORE purchasing.

 7.)
 Hunt for Bargains

-If you live near a college, its a good idea to check out what students are selling when graduation comes around.
+If you live near a college, it’s good to check out what students are selling when graduation comes around.

 The best part about using these methods to dorm shop is that the price is negotiable!

 You can haggle with the seller to get a lower price.
-Even if it is only a few dollars less than asking price, that’s still a few more dollars you can keep in your pocket.
+Even if it is only a few dollars less than the asking price, you can still keep a few more dollars in your pocket.

-More places you can find nice deals at include:
+More places you can find nice deals include: